Abhims898/Live-Threat-Intelligence-Feed-Simulator-with-AI-Based-Detection-and-Automated-Firewall/Readme.txt

 ▶️ How to Run

 - git clone Git hub link: https://github.com/Abhims898/Live-Threat-Intelligence-Feed-Simulator-with-AI-Based-Detection-and-Automated-Firewall.git

 - cd cyber_dashboard

+Create an Environment with below command:
 - python3 -m venv venv

+Then activate it:
 - source venv/bin/activate

+Then run the requirements for installing of required liberies:
 - pip install -r requirements.txt

+In the below named file create your own AbuseIPDB API access tonken and paste it in the main file and then run the below command:
 - AI&API_Threat detection.py